Dharmesh1243/NLP-MultilingualConer2023/README.md

-NLP-MultilingualConer2023
+Multilingual Named Entity Recognition (NER) using the MultiCoNER-II database-2023.

-Multilingual Named Entity Recognition (NER) using the MultiCoNER-II database.
 Here's a summary of the key points:

 Introduction to NER: Named Entity Recognition is a crucial task in Natural Language Processing (NLP) that involves identifying and classifying entities in text, such as person names, organization names, etc.